stephaneeybert/musicng/README.md

 ## TODO

-Prevent the opening of multiple dialogs if clicking multiple times on the Add a user button Show a message if the user cannot be added because his email already exists Check that the email is free right after it has been typed
+In the login form, make the Login button the default one to be actioned when pressing the Return key Prevent the opening of multiple dialogs if clicking multiple times on the Add a user button Show a message if the user cannot be added because his email already exists Check that the email is free right after it has been typed